bikash4Ys/NMB/README.md

 UPdate
+Adding Items to the Admin Panel
-add items for admin panel has been done , you can view them form the database folder , to run it you have to create a database which i keep in database folder named as 'nmb.sql'
+The functionality for adding items via the admin panel has been implemented.
+You can view and manage these items from the database folder.
+To set it up, follow these steps:

-      Step to apply
-      go to to you phpMyAdmin panel thorough xampp >> MySQL>>admin create new databse name as 'nmb'
-      paste the  sql querries and run , complete ...
+Create a Database:

+Open your PHPMyAdmin panel through XAMPP.
+Navigate to MySQL and select admin.
+Create a new database named nmb.
+Import the SQL File:

+Locate the nmb.sql file in the database folder.
+Import this SQL file into the newly created nmb database by pasting the SQL queries and running them.
+Completion:

+The setup is now complete.
+You can manage and view items from the admin panel.

 1 . regarding Menu -Every special food of the days image will slide on homepage
 - Items info and order details will be shown after click on menu items image .
 - Items will be categorized diffrently based on foods types (Drinks[hot & COld ] , Beaveraouge (dessert and creams ) ,